data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 #### Project Description

-My plan is to find if a correlation exists between the number of firearms recovered by the Boston Police Department and the number of crimes involving firearms in Boston.
-My expectation is that the number of crimes involving firearms should decrease after a greater number of firearms have been recovered.
-I want to analyze how effective the recovery of firearms is in decreasing crimes with firearms.
-The Firearm Recovery Counts data set contains data for about a one year period from 8/20/2014 to 7/27/2015, therefore I only use the crime data from this same time period.
-I will also use police departments data to determine in which areas of Boston firearm crimes are most frequent.
+Our plan is to find if a correlation exists between the number of firearms recovered by the Boston Police Department and the number of crimes involving firearms in Boston.
+We expect that the number of crimes involving firearms should decrease after a greater number of firearms have been recovered.
+We want to analyze how effective the recovery of firearms is in decreasing crimes with firearms.
+The Firearm Recovery Counts data set contains data for about a one year period from 8/20/2014 to 7/27/2015, therefore we only use the crime data from this same time period.
+We also use police department location data to determine in which areas of Boston firearm crimes are most frequent.

 I performed transformations on Crime Incident Reports, Firearm Recovery Counts, and Police Departments to generate three new data sets.